Hospital Leadership Training FAQ

 What does the fee cover?

 The fee covers all required initial and ongoing recertification training for all board members and executives.
-This includes access to all on-demand modules and monthly interactive Standard 1 webinars; recertification via repeating training of the original standards (Pathway 1); a 1-hour review course for recertification pathways 2 or 3; required pre- and post-testing; individual learners' accounts within GSU’s distance learning system Folio; and monthly reporting of completion status to GRHIC and the participating hospital.
+This includes access to all on-demand modules and monthly interactive Standard 1 webinars; recertification tracking; required post-testing; individual learners' access to the GHA Learning Academy ; and monthly reporting of completion status to GRHIC and the participating hospital.
 (Every quarter, hospitals must also report their current board and executive leadership to GRHIC.)

 To attend recertification CE sessions at GHA member meetings, such as the Trustee Conference or other qualified membership meetings and webinars, each participant must be a representative of a subscribing hospital and registered attendee.
 Additional registration fees may apply.